Wally Pesuit

-Walter George Pesuit (born March 4, 1954) is an American former professional football player who was an offensive and defensive lineman in the National Football League (NFL) for the Atlanta Falcons, Miami Dolphins and Detroit Lions.
+Walter George Pesuit (/pɛˈsut/ peh-SOOT; born March 4, 1954) is an American former professional football player who was an offensive and defensive lineman in the National Football League (NFL) for the Atlanta Falcons, Miami Dolphins and Detroit Lions.
 He played college football for the Kentucky Wildcats.

 Early life

 Pesuit attended Wintersville High School, where he was an All-state offensive tackle, a wrestling and weight-lifter champion in the Ohio Valley Conference.
 He also practiced the discus throw and the shot put.

 He accepted a football scholarship from the University of Kentucky.
 He was named a starter at offensive guard as a sophomore.
 He was named the starter at left tackle as a junior.
 He was co-captain and the starting left tackle as a senior.

 Professional career

 Dallas Cowboys

 Pesuit was selected by the Dallas Cowboys in the fifth round (151st overall) of the 1976 NFL draft, with the intention of playing him at the defensive line.
 He was waived on August 23.